-The participation grade will be based on students' participation in class discussions.
+The participation grade will be based on students' participation in class discussions and feedback given on other students' work.
 The following exercises will also be part of the participation grade for this course:

-Character Portrait Assignment
+Character Portrait Assignment:

-• Students will choose a character from Orlando to present in a simple non-verbal one minute performance in class on 24.02.2022.
+• Students will choose a character from Orlando to present in a simple non-verbal one minute performance in class on 26.02.
 Specific instructions for this assignment will be posted on the Google Classroom website.